 - getting credit card companies to lower the fees they charge businesses when their customers use credit cards;

 - providing access to over a billion and a half new customers through trade deals like the Canada-European Union Comprehensive Economic and Trade Agreement (CETA), the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Canada-United States-Mexico Agreement, commonly called the new NAFTA;

 - allowing businesses to immediately write off the full cost of machinery and equipment used for the manufacturing and processing of goods;

 - allowing businesses to immediately write off the full cost of specified clean energy equipment;

 - introducing the Accelerated Investment Incentive that will allow businesses of all sizes in all sectors of the economy to write off a larger share of the cost of newly acquired assets in the year the investment is made;

-- investing $2 billion to help double the number of women-owned businesses by 2025; and
+- investing $2 billion to help double the amount of women-owned businesses by 2025; and

 - reducing over 450 federal rules that impose an administrative burden on business.